DavidAlexanderMoe/Spotify_and_SoundCloud_Playlist_to_WAV_Folder/README.md

 Other instructions come directly from the program.

 ### 4. Running

-Run in your IDE of chioce or just run in your terminal session, making sure you are in the same working directory of the python script:
+Run in your IDE of chioce or just run in your terminal session, making sure you are in the same working directory of the python script.

 ```bash
 python3 downloader.py